deeppavlov/DeepPavlov/docs/components/classifiers.rst

 environment variable.

-Now user can enter a text string and get output of two elements: the first one is an array of classes names (intents) which the string belongs to, and the second one is a dictionary with probability distribution among all the considered classes (take into account that as the task is a multi-class classification then sum of probabilities is not equal to 1).
+Now user can enter a text string and get output of two elements: the first one is an array of classes names which the string belongs to, and the second one is a dictionary with probability distribution among all the considered classes (take into account that for multi-class classification then sum of probabilities is not equal to 1).

 An example of interacting the model from ``configs/intents/intents_dstc2.json``